 Welcome to Academic Advising for Undergraduate Accounting Majors.
 I look forward to serving you this semester and throughout the duration of your Accounting studies at Hunter!

 SOME IMPORTANT RULES AND GUIDELINES:

-- The Accounting course sequence begins with ACC 271, ACC 272, ACC 371 and ACC 372.
-These four courses must be taken in sequence, one course at a time.
-Thus, it will take you four semesters to complete these four courses.
-No other Accounting courses may be taken until all four of these are completed with a grade of C or better.
+• The Accounting course sequence begins with ACC 271, ACC 272, and ACC 371.
+These three courses must be taken in sequence, one course at a time.
+Thus, it will take you three semesters to complete these three courses.
+No other Accounting courses may be taken until all three of these are completed with a grade of C or better.

-- Similarly, under certain circumstances, the Department may grant permission to take ACC 473 with or before you take ACC 373.
-Again, the department will decide whether to grant such permission based on your academic performance in Accounting classes previously taken at Hunter.
+Under certain circumstances, the Department may grant permission to take ACC 473 with or before you take ACC 373.
+The department will decide whether to grant such permission based on your academic performance in Accounting classes previously taken at Hunter.
 No exceptions will be made to this rule.

-- REGARDING OVER-TALLIES: In general, no permissions will be given to enroll in closed sections.
+• REGARDING OVER-TALLIES: No permissions will be given to enroll in closed sections.

 ALL THREE CONDITIONS MUST BE PRESENT BEFORE WE WILL GRANT AN OVER-TALLY.

 • Please note: the following courses do NOT count towards the Accounting major: ECO 100, ECO 233, ECO 295XX (including ECO 29560 – Entrepreneurship), ECO 296, ACC 225, and ACC 230

 • For students needing advisement services regarding the Hunter Core, Hunter’s General Education Requirement (GER), or foreign language requirements, please see Student Services (1119 Hunter East).